Integrations — JupyterLab

 Therefore:

-- Jupyter configuration stays on this page;
+- Jupyter configuration is on this page;

 - Iceberg catalog configuration is in Integrations — Iceberg;